-The Dumb Friends League and Colorado Humane Society, which is a program of the League, provide animal neglect and mistreatment investigations in 45 counties throughout Colorado.
-Protecting companion animals and horses is an integral part of our mission.
-As state-commissioned peace officers under C.R.S.
-35-42-107, our investigators are professionals dedicated to carrying out the provisions of the Animal Protection Act.
+The Colorado Humane Society, a program of the Dumb Friends League, provides animal neglect and mistreatment investigations in 55 counties throughout Colorado.
+Our state-commissioned investigators are dedicated to enforcing the Animal Protection Act.

 Typical offenses include pets or horses left outside without adequate shelter, food or water, but other problems also need our attention.
 Situations where an animal appears ill or injured, has a badly matted coat or has been intentionally harmed warrant a closer look by our animal protection investigators.

 Studies show that people who intentionally harm animals may be more likely to commit violent crimes toward people.
 By taking the time to report what you observe, you’ll not only be helping the animal involved, you’ll be helping prevent future crimes and promoting respect for all life.
 Most reports are resolved through education, assistance and enforcement.